topjohnwu/Magisk/docs/tools.md

 Options:
-   --help            show help message for policy statements --load FILE       load policies from FILE --load-split      load from preloaded sepolicy or compile
+   --help            show help message for policy statements --load FILE       load policies from FILE --load-split      load from precompiled sepolicy or compile
                      split policies
    --compile-split   compile split cil policies
    --save FILE       save policies to FILE
    --live            directly apply sepolicy live --magisk          inject built-in rules for a minimal
                      Magisk selinux environment
+   --apply FILE      apply rules from FILE, read and parsed
+                     line by line as policy statements

 If neither --load or --compile-split is specified, it will load from current live policies (/sys/fs/selinux/policy)

 One policy statement should be treated as one parameter;
-this means a full policy statement should be enclosed in quotes;
+this means a full policy statement should be enclosed in quotes.
-multiple policy statements can be provided in a single command
+Multiple policy statements can be provided in a single command.

 The statements has a format of "<rule_name> [args...]"
 Multiple types and permissions can be grouped into collections